Economy of Nigeria: Bakery, household cereals, etc.

-Kellogg's opens a production plant for her products in the Lekki Free Trade Zone close to Lagos in 2022.
+Kellogg's opened a production plant for her products in the Lekki Free Trade Zone in Lagos in 2022.
 It is the second factory Kellogg's has built in Africa.

-In Jos NASCO Foods produces biscuits and corn flakes.
+In Jos, NASCO Foods produces biscuits and corn flakes.
 In 2022 they expanded their Jos factory.

-Mining and fossil fuel
+Mining and fossil fuels

 Mining

-The mining of minerals in Nigeria accounts for only 0.3% of its gross domestic product, due to the influence of its vast oil resources.
-The domestic mining industry is underdeveloped, leading to Nigeria having to import minerals that it could produce domestically, such as salt or iron ore.
-Rights to ownership of mineral resources is held by the Federal government of Nigeria, which grants titles to organizations to explore, mine, and sell mineral resources.
+The mining of minerals in Nigeria accounts for 0.3% of its gross domestic product.
+The domestic mining industry is largely underdeveloped, and minerals that it could produce domestically, such as salt or iron ore, are imported.
+Rights to ownership of mineral resources is held by the Federal Government of Nigeria, which grants titles for mineral exploration, mining, and sale of mineral resources.

 Mining regulation is handled by the Ministry of Solid Minerals Development, which oversees the management of all mineral resources.
 Mining law is codified in the Federal Minerals and Mining Act of 1999.

 Oil

 The types of crude oil exported by Nigeria are Bonny light oil, Forcados crude oil, Qua Ibo crude oil and Brass River crude oil.
 The U.S. remains Nigeria's largest buyer of crude oil, accounting for 40% of the country's total oil exports; Nigeria provides about 10% of overall U.S. oil imports and ranks as the fifth-largest source of U.S. imported oil.

 The United Kingdom is Nigeria's largest trading partner followed by the United States.
 The stock of U.S. investment is nearly $7 billion, mostly in the energy sector.
 ExxonMobil and Chevron are the two largest U.S. corporations in offshore oil and gas production.